Amund-Fremming/Ornit.Development/Tasklist.md

 ### BE

 - Autmapper bug!!
-- Chnage base classes to use HttpContext
+- Change base classes to use HttpContext
 - Setup Cloudflare R2 from dashboard
 - Test ImageProcessorClient
 - ImageProcessorClient README